Postage stamps and postal history of the United States: Washington-Franklin era

+In 1918, the post office printed its second two color stamp, featuring the Curtiss JN-4 airplane.
+The initial version released on May 10, 1918, contained the image of the plane printed upside-down in error.
+Only a sheet of 100 of this error is known to exist, which was broken up into smaller pieces and resold.
+The stamp became known as the Inverted Jenny.
+It is one of the most popular stamp errors in US history.
+Since 2007, several copies have sold for over $1 million USD in auctions.

 The 1920s and 1930s

 The stamps of the 1920s were dominated by the Series of 1922, the first new design of definitive stamps to appear in a generation.
 The lower values mostly depicted various presidents, with the 5c particularly intended as a memorial of the recently deceased Theodore Roosevelt, while the higher values included an "American Indian" (Hollow Horn Bear), the Statue of Liberty, Golden Gate (without the bridge, which had yet to be built), Niagara Falls, a bison, the Lincoln Memorial and so forth.
 Higher values of the series (from 17¢ through $5) were differentiated from the cheaper stamps by being designed in horizontal (landscape) rather than vertical format, an idea carried over from the "big Bens" of the Washington-Franklin series.

 Stamp printing was switching from a flat plate press to a rotary press while these stamps were in use, and most come in two perforations as a result; 11 for flat plate, and 11x10.5 for rotary.
 In 1929, theft problems in the Midwest led to the Kansas-Nebraska overprints on the regular stamps.
 (See also: Fourth Bureau issue).

 From 1924 on, commemorative stamps appeared every year.
-The 1920s saw a number of 150th anniversaries connected with the American Revolutionary War, and a number of stamps were issued in connection with those.
+The 1920s saw several 150th anniversaries connected with the American Revolutionary War, and several stamps were issued in connection with those.
 These included the first U.S. souvenir sheet, for the Battle of White Plains sesquicentennial, and the first overprint, reading "MOLLY / PITCHER", the heroine of the Battle of Monmouth.

 Two Cent Red Sesquicentennial issues of 1926–1932

 During this period, the U.S. Post Office issued more than a dozen 'Two Cent Reds' commemorating the 150th anniversaries of Battles and Events that occurred during the American Revolution.
-The first among these was the Liberty Bell 150th Anniversary Issue of 1926, designed by Clair Aubrey Huston, and engraved by J.Eissler & E.M.Hall, two among America's most renowned master engravers.
+The first among these was the Liberty Bell 150th Anniversary Issue of 1926, designed by Clair Aubrey Huston, and engraved by J.Eissler & E.M.Hall, two of America's most renowned master engravers.
 The 'Two Cent Reds' were among the last stamps used to carry a letter for 2 cents, the rate changing to 3 cents on July 6, 1932.
 The rate remained the same for 26 years until it finally changed to 4 cents in 1958.